Jashodaben Modi: Public discussion of marriage

-Sombhai Modi, Narendra Modi's brother, issued a statement saying that the arranged marriage had been forced on Modi by his family.
-He said that the marriage was never consummated, and that Modi left it soon after it was solemnized, thus confirming that the marriage actually never took place.
+Somabhai Modi, Narendra Modi's brother, issued a statement saying that the arranged marriage had been forced on Modi by his family.
+He said that the marriage was never consummated, and that Modi left it soon after it was solemnized.
 His brother further said that Modi had been inspired by the teachings of Swami Vivekananda to work for the nation and society.

 Before Modi officially acknowledged his marriage, a group of activists and security professionals visited Jashodaben at her home.
 They offered to escort her on the Char Dham pilgrimage, which was a trip which she had long wanted to take.
 During the trip, they took her to the ashram of Swami Ramdev in Rishikesh, Uttarakhand.
 Journalists sought Jashodaben for comment at the news of the marriage, but her family told them that she would return home soon.

 To contest the election, Modi's political opponents criticised his evasions of facts about his marriage on official documents.
 Nishant Varma, a citizen of Ahmedabad, sought criminal charges against Modi for having failed to acknowledge his legal wife and forge previous election documents as against prescribed rules of the Representation of the People Act.
 The case is subjected to revision in the Supreme Court of India.
 The lower court pronounced Modi as not guilty of any criminal offense under this Act.

 In summer 2014, Congress party politician Ajay Rai filed a lawsuit to be heard by the Allahabad High Court complaining, among other things, that Modi did not give the permanent account number of Jashodaben.

-The separation of Jashodaben and Modi has been discussed in the context of a broader trend in India that politicians may have more success if they are known for not having ties to a spouse.
+The estrangement of Jashodaben and Modi has been discussed in the context of a broader trend in India that politicians may have more success if they are known for not having ties to a spouse.
 The RSS, which gives Modi political support, values celibacy in its senior leadership but contrarian tones have been noted.